Yellow Congo Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 Where to Buy

-Yellow Congo Tetras are not as widely available as common Congo Tetras, so you may need to check specialty retailers and order online.
+Yellow Congo Tetras are not as widely available as common Congo Tetras, so you need to check specialty retailers and order online.
 They’re sometimes listed under the name Yellow-Tailed Congo Tetra or by their scientific name Alestopetersius caudalis.
-Since most are wild-caught, availability can be seasonal depending on import schedules.
+Since most are wild-caught, availability is seasonal depending on import schedules.
 Check these trusted sources:

 When buying online, look for sellers that guarantee live arrival and provide clear photos of the actual fish being shipped.
 Ask about the condition and size of the fish before purchasing, especially for wild-caught specimens.